Classifying spaces of finite groups of tame representation type: Bousfield--Kan -completion Bousfield--Kan p-completion

 We can apply this either to $X=BG$ to obtain $\iEnd_{\kk G}(\kk) \simeq C^*BG$ or to $X=BG\phat$ to obtain

 In the latter case, we get a functor $\iHom_{C_*\Omega BG\phat}(\kk,-)$ {Hom@$\iHom_{C_*\Omega BG\phat}(\kk,-)$} from $C_*\Omega BG\phat$-modules to $C^*BG$-modules. \end{remark}

 \begin{lemma}[The fibre lemma] Suppose that $F \to E \to B$ is a fibration sequence, and that the action of $\pi_1(B)$ on $H_iF$ is nilpotent for all $i\ge 0$.
+That is, there exists a series

+of $\pi_1(B)$-invariant subgroups with the property that for $1\le j\le n_i-1$, the induced action of $\pi_1(B)$ on $H_j/H_{j+1}$ is trivial (cf.\ Definition~\ref{def:nilpotent}).
 Then $E\phat \to B\phat$ is a fibration, with fibre homotopy equivalent to $F\phat$. \end{lemma} \begin{proof} Recalling that our convention is that $H_*F$ denotes mod $p$ homology, this is the case $R=\bF_p$ of the Mod-$R$ Fibre Lemma~II.5.1 of Bousfield and Kan~\cite{Bousfield/Kan:1972a}. \end{proof}